These low-level routines must be called by programs that have to

 capabilities require no more than one or two parameters.

 a fixed-parameter list.
-Its numeric parameters are integers (int)
+Its numeric parameters are integers

-· The str must be a terminfo string variable or the return value
+• The str parameter must be a terminfo string variable or the

-· affcnt is the number of lines affected, or 1 if not
+• affcnt is the number of lines affected, or 1 if not

 passed, one at a time.

 video attribute mode attrs, which is any combination of the

 attributes listed in curses(3X).
 The characters are passed to

 The vidattr routine is like the vidputs routine, except that it